**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Isn’t this a strange pumpkin?
 It’s styrofoam, but hollow in the middle.
 So I cut the top off just like a regular pumpkin, with a kitchen knife, so that I could put rocks inside to weight it down on my front porch.
 Maybe these are made for kids whose parents don’t like carving real pumpkins?

 The left-hand photo below shows another small bleed spots where the paint seeped below the tape.
 That gourd was hard to tape off because of the angle of the thin, curved neck.
-But again, the other side is better and I can’t expect perfection from dollar store gourds and hurried nap time spray painting.

 The taller pumpkin-gourd turned out great; I must have done a better job masking it off.
 The grooves were shallower, and the tape went straight around the circumference of it.